jadelapuente/14jdelap.github.io/content/posts/python-decimal-module-performance-optimization.md

 0000000000000000 T __udivti3
 ```

-## Mitigating the error in the old interpreter
+## Mitigating the symbol error in the old interpreter

 There was significant value in mitigating the problem in the old interpreter.
 Given the above, it was clear that the root cause was that our build system wasn't able to reference `libclang_rt.builtins-x86_64.a` at build time.

 Thus, the fix was adding `deps = ["@//cc/clang:compiler-rt_builtins"]` to our build.

-## Why did this issue go undetected?
+## Why did this missing symbol import error go undetected?

-### Catched errors in CPython's code
+### CPython catched the import error at runtime

 What was happening in our old interpreter is that we were